RamboRogers/cyberpamnow/README.md

 CyberPAM is a comprehensive Zero Trust Privileged Access Management solution designed for secure access to Windows, UNIX systems, and web applications.
 With its beautiful dark-themed interface and robust security features, it provides enterprise-grade access control and session monitoring capabilities.

+I made CyberPAM for my own use, but I'm happy to share it with the community.
+I've been working with PAM products for years and CyberPAM is the culmination of my experience.
+Session recording is a must have for any PAM product, and CyberPAM is the best I've seen from an Admin perspective, and user experience.
+Often implementations of PAM products take a long time to get to production, but not CyberPAM.

 ## 🎯 Top Use Cases

 <table>